 You may attach the front panel to your Altair-Duino, but first you need to add the metallic sticker.
-Apply the Altair 8800 sticker to the front panel (not necessary with the 8800b variation).
+Apply the Altair 8800 sticker to the front panel.
 The adhesive is forgiving, so if you place it wrong, you can pull it up and put it in place again.
 Use a small Phillips screwdriver or awl to poke holes where the bolts will go.